-Cornflowers are annuals and can grow to 30 inches or 75cm tall.
+Cornflowers are annuals and can grow 15 to 30 inches tall.
+You may also find dwarf varieties.

-Sow seeds thinly about 1/2" deep into finely raked, moist, warm soil where you want the plants to flower in April or May.
+They’re easy to grow from seed, and so they’re good for children to try.
+Sow seeds in late April to early May.
+Sow thinly about 1/2" deep into finely raked, moist, warm soil where you want the plants to flower.
 Cover lightly with earth and allow a week or two to germinate.

 Grow in massed plantings for best effect.